 Getting credit for your business without personal guarantees isn't something you can accomplish overnight, but it is important, and it’s possible.
 The fact is banks, and other financial institutions may not extend lines of credit or loans to a business without a personal guarantor and/or collateral.
 It’s about minimizing risk for the lender and unless your business has substantial revenues or other factors that mitigate risk expect to supply a PG.

 So how do you work towards obtaining credit without supplying a personal guarantee?
 The key is adhering to a strict plan for building a company’s creditworthiness.
 For starters, a company should focus on applying for credit that will have a positive impact on the company’s credit reports.
-This article will outline the steps you need to go through to accomplish this.

 - Obtain a credit card in the name of your business.
 Credit cards are available in mind-boggling numbers.
 As a result, you need to shop around to obtain the best deal, ideally choose business credit cards that report only to business credit files.
 You also need to watch for the issuer's terms and fees.
 It will eliminate a lot of footwork on your part when it comes to applying for additional credit with no pg.